-Langley took over from Claire Drum as head coach just a week after the 2018 season, as head coach just a week after the 2018 season, but later relinquished the role due to work commitment.
+Langley took over from Claire Drum as head coach just a week after the 2018 season, but later relinquished the role due to work commitments.

 Minyip-Murtoa have been looking for a coach since, and saw Bibby as the outstanding candidate.

 I had a phone call from the club probably two or three weeks ago saying they would like to offer me the position, Bibby said.

 I had to have a good think about it, but ultimately Ive always wanted to coach and this is a great opportunity.

 Its been such a whirlwind.
 It has all happened so quick.
 But Im really excited now and Im hoping for some big things for the club going forward this season.

 Bibby said the support she had received since being announced as the head coach had been overwhelming.

 I just have to walk down the street and Ive had so many people from the Burra community saying congratulations and supporting me, Bibby said.

 I had a call from our president Scott Arnold straight after the announcement just to see how I was going.
 Our netball president has got in touch with me as well.

 The club has been fantastic.
 Ive had so much support.